About the Platform

 - BioPACIFIC MIP X-ray Facility Construction

-- Both the BioPACIFIC MIP award number (DMR-1933487) and the BioPACIFIC MIP name must be acknowledged in all publications that are generated or resulting from BioPACIFIC MIP in-house research and BioPACIFIC user projects.
+- Acknowledge the BioPACIFIC MIP award number (DMR-1933487) and/or BioPACIFIC MIP name in all presentations, websites, press releases, etc. that are generated or resulting from BioPACIFIC MIP support under the Materials Innovation Platforms solicitation (NSF 19-526).

 - The BioPACIFIC MIP award number (DMR-1933487) must be acknowledged in all publications that are generated or resulting from BioPACIFIC MIP support under the Materials Innovation Platforms solicitation (NSF 19-526), including use of the BioPACIFIC MIP funded tools, materials, or data in person or virtually.